Protungulatum

-This genus was initially assigned to the order Condylarthra, a group of archaic "ungulates", that is now known to be polyphyletic.
-Later, it was assigned to the family Arctocyonidae.
 Studies differ on the placement of Protungulatum.
+This genus was initially assigned to the family Arctocyonidae, in order Condylarthra, (a group of archaic "ungulates", that is now known to be polyphyletic).
 Some found that it is not a true placental mammal and it is eutherian found to be close to Placentalia.
-Other studies consider it to be a placental mammal and stem relative to true ungulates.
+However, a number of studies consider it to be a placental mammal and stem relative to true ungulates in clade Pan-Euungulata, based on anatomy of inner ear.

 Phylogeny

 The phylogenetic relationships of genus Protungulatum are shown in the following cladogram.